Quit Smoking Cold Turkey: Does It Work?

 This is dangerously wrong.

-Telling someone to quit smoking through willpower alone is like telling someone with a broken leg to walk it off.
-The fact that some people do manage to walk on a broken leg doesnât mean thatâs the recommended treatment.
+Telling someone to quit through willpower alone is like telling someone with a broken leg to walk it off.
+The fact that some people manage doesnât mean thatâs the recommended treatment.

-According to research published in the New England Journal of Medicine, nicotine addiction activates the same brain pathways as heroin and cocaine.
+Research published in the New England Journal of Medicine established that nicotine addiction activates the same brain pathways as heroin and cocaine.
 Not similar pathways.
 The same pathways.
-You wouldnât tell a heroin addict to just use willpower.
+You wouldnât tell someone addicted to heroin to just use willpower.

 Who Cold Turkey Actually Works For

-That said, there IS a subset of people for whom cold turkey is a reasonable approach:
+That said, there is a subset of people for whom cold turkey is a reasonable starting point.

 You might be a good candidate if you: